One day, in a distant kingdom, an old king died. Since he was loved by all his people, he was taken to his last home in absolute sadness.

 – And what did they do in my castle?

 – They don’t have neither a roof nor a law that protects them.
 They only counted on your charity, and in return, they worked for you, Majesty.

-– Me, King and son of king, rubs poor people?!
+– Me, a King and son of king, I rubbed my shoulders with poor people ?!
 Why did you recruit them?
 Did I order you, Minister?

 – No, Majesty.

 – Tomorrow, I do not want to see any minister in my kingdom anymore!

 The day after, King Toquet went out to supervise what his subjects undertook, who were no more than a handful of bourgeois that were unhappy to have lost their servants and their workmen.
 The richest approached him:

 – Majesty, please find us a solution.
 We are losing our money and calm because of the departure of the poor people of the kingdom.